Kingdom of Lalitpur

-The Kingdom of Lalitpur, also known as Patan, (ललितपुर/पाटन) was a kingdom ruled by the Malla dynasty of Nepal established in 1482 after King Yaksha Malla's death.
+The Kingdom of Lalitpur (ललितपुर, Lalitapura Rājya), also known as Patan, was a kingdom ruled by the Malla dynasty of Nepal established in 1482 after King Yaksha Malla's death.
 His sons divided the kingdom into four parts: Bhaktapur, Kantipur, Lalitpur, and Banepa.

 In 1768, It became part of the Gorkha Kingdom―present day Kingdom of Nepal―after an aggressive unification campaign launched by Prithvi Narayan Shah.

 Prior history

 Aridev Malla started the Malla dynasty and ruled over the entire Kathmandu Valley from 1202.
 The lineage of Aridev ended with Jayadeva Malla in 1258, thereafter Patan was ruled alternately from Bhadgaon, and Banepa by the Tripuras, and the Bhontas.
 The monarchs, however, held almost non-significant control over Patan and the local lords had much of the authority as evidenced by the failed seizure of Bhadgaon by the local lords.
 After Jayasthiti Malla imprisoned and killed fifty-three prominent leaders of Patan, the local lords surrendered their complete authority to the monarchy in 1372.

 Patan had also been a victim of numerous invasions in the valley.
 The third invasion from the Khasa Kingdom had caused significant damage to the locals, and the Khasas also destroyed a royal castle before returning.
 The Tirhuts invaded the valley in 1311 and destroyed several temples in Patan, inflicted fines, and burnt houses.
 In 1334, Punya Malla, another King from the Khasa Kingdom, entered Patan killing forty men on their way and imposing fines upon the citizens.